John F. Kennedy International Airport: Terminal 5

-Terminal 5 opened in 2008 for JetBlue, the manager and primary tenant of the building, functioning as its operating base at JFK.
+Terminal 5 (T5) opened in 2008 for JetBlue, the manager and primary tenant of the building, functioning as its operating base at JFK.
 The terminal is also used by Cape Air and Sun Country Airlines.
 On November 12, 2014, JetBlue opened the International Arrivals Concourse (T5i) at the terminal.

 The terminal was redesigned by Gensler and constructed by Turner Construction, and sits behind the preserved Eero Saarinen-designed terminal originally known as the TWA Flight Center, which is now connected to the new structure and is considered part of Terminal 5.
 The TWA Flight Center reopened as the TWA Hotel in May 2019.
 The active Terminal 5 building has 29 gates: 1 through 12 and 14 through 30, with gates 25 through 30 handling international flights that are not pre-cleared (gates 28–30 opened in November 2014).

 Aer Lingus opened an airport lounge in 2015.
 The terminal opened a rooftop lounge open to all passengers in 2015, T5 Rooftop & Wooftop Lounge, located near Gate 28.
 In August 2016, Fraport USA was selected by JetBlue as the concessions developer to help attract and manage concessions tenants that align with JetBlue's vision for Terminal 5.
 During the summer of 2016, JetBlue renovated Terminal 5, completely overhauling the check-in lobby.
+In addition, a $100 million renovation of T5 was announced in 2025.

+When Terminal 5 was announced in 2005, JFK Airport's vice president of redevelopment described the planned structure as "a very practical, very efficient building".
+T5 was also described as "hyper-efficient" and a "monument to human throughput", and a reviewer for Condé Nast Traveler said in 2020 that T5 "might be the [...] best" terminal at JFK Airport.